bhrnjica/Detector/Readme.md

 `Detector` is .net application that demonstrates how to use different type of `dotnet` components (e.g. `ML.NET`, `Blazor`, `Shared Class Library` and `Web.API`).

- The high-level schematic view of the application is shown on the image below:
+ The high-level schematic view of the application, components and features is shown on the image below:

 ```mermaid